“I came that they may have and enjoy life and have it in abundance, to the full, till it overflows” John 10:10

 Vision and Values

-At Northiam we feel Living, Loving and Learning in abundance, with God is at the heart of all we do.
+Northiam school is ‘Where every child flourishes and every day holds an abundance of opportunities. ‘ is at the heart of all we do.
 Our school strives to serve our community by providing an abundant and excellent education that encompasses a wide range of opportunities to understand their place in the world, their community and welcome the opportunities through their learning to shape the world around them, for all pupils and members within this school community.

 We are caring, nurturing and compassionate, seeking reconciliation and forgiveness in order to heal any disagreements, and place a particular emphasis on children and families who need the most support.
 In everything we do, we use the example of Jesus as our inspiration, and share stories of his ministry as a guiding light for how we want to be, and how we should live our lives.